-Oxford City Council and Catalyst Housing are working in partnership to redevelop Blackbird Leys by building 281 new homes, including 167 homes for social rent.
+Oxford City Council and Catalyst Housing are working in partnership to redevelop Blackbird Leys by building 294 new homes, including 174 homes for social rent.
 The redevelopment also includes a new community centre and shops, together with improvements to green and public spaces.

 There are also plans for regeneration in Barton and the Oxpens area.
 Oxford City Council has formed a joint venture with Nuffield College - OxWED - to redevelop the Oxpens site.
 The site is a 15-acre site off Oxpens Road, on the opposite side to the new Westgate Centre.
-Oxpens is part of wider plans for the Oxford West End Innovation District and the Council ran a consultation on a new West End and Osney Mead Masterplan Supplementary Planning Document (SPD) in spring 2021.
-OxWED is planning to hold a consultation on the redevelopment of Oxpens in the summer of 2021 and submit a planning application in 2022.
+Oxpens is part of wider plans for the Oxford West End Innovation District and the Council ran an initial consultation on a new West End and Osney Mead Masterplan Supplementary Planning Document (SPD) in spring 2021.
+The plans have been updated following the initial consultation and the updated masterplan was consulted upon during summer 2022, with a planning application for the area due for submission in late autumn 2022.
 Oxpens will deliver both homes and new employment/business space for the city - potentially supporting over 3,000 jobs and the provision of around 450 residential dwellings.